Economic Analysis

 Economy and Productivity

 The GDP for the average fully developed western nation grows 2 to 3% a year (excluding Covid years).
 Growth in the Canadian economy has been between 0 to 1% over the past few years.
-Productivity growth has been negative for those same years.
+Productivity growth has been negative for those same years although productivity has improved slightly over those same years.

-Studying the Canadian economy for a number of years, my belief is that Canada must attack their productivity problem first.
+My belief is still that Canada must attack their productivity problem first.
 Increasing productivity is not increasing the economy.
 However, increasing productivity can lead to an expanded economy.

-Another english speaking country that is strugling with low productivity is Great Britain.
-However, Great Britain may have discovered, at least, a partial source.
+Several english speaking countries are strugling with low productivity.
+Great Britain may have discovered, at least, a partial source.
 Studies have shown that low productivity is not uniform thoughout the country.
 For example, productivity is quite high for the area surrounding London, but low for other parts.
 The same may be true for Canada.
 Productivity may be high for example, for Toronto, but low for Winnepeg.

 The proper authorities, should consider looking at productivity by province/industry.
 One also needs to consider the reason for low productivity may be quite subtle and only tangibly related to the actual work such as transportation, housing, or available workers.